 Environment Matters - The environment set by parents and coaches can play a key role.
 The culture that we are in significantly impacts on our own mindset and performance.
 For some more guidance on this, our blog, ‘The best and worst things parents can say’ might be of interest.

 For the overwhelming majority of children in academy football, they will not be professional footballers when they are older.
 Being part of an academy team could be some of the best times of their life.
 We therefore have a duty and obligation to make it as positive as possible.

-By focusing on their individual development and by emphasising the importance of learning and effort over their natural abilities, we not only help these children, but we also give those that will go on to make it in the professional game the best possible foundation from which they can build their future success on.
+By focusing on their individual development, and by emphasising the importance of learning and effort over their natural abilities, we not only help these children, but we also give those that will go on to make it in the professional game the best possible foundation which they can build their future success on.

 Want to know how sports psychology can improve your football skills?
 Head over to our handy guide to get the lowdown.